Portuguese conquest of Goa: Trapped in the river

 The riverwater was muddy, making fish hard to catch and the water undrinkable, although the heavy rain permitted some of the drinking water to be replenished.
 The Portuguese also suffered from the constant bombardment from artillery pieces on shore which, though erratic, forced them to frequently relocate the ships and avoid going out onto the decks.
 They avoided replying, to save ammunition.
-According to João de Barros: "Thus by hunger and thirst on one part and by war, lightning and Winter thunderstorm on another, the common folk was so stricken that some were driven to desperation."
+According to João de Barros:

 Many jumped overboard and defected, informing the enemy of the scarcity in the armada.
 However, Ismail Adil Shah feared the renewal of hostilities with Vijayanagar at any moment, and wished to conclude a truce with the Portuguese.
 He sent an envoy proposing peace to the nearby town of Cintacora.
 Albuquerque received him with an abundant display of food and wine but rejected Ismail's proposal.

 The governor would run through every ship, raising morale and instilling discipline, but his relation with his captains was degrading rapidly after his popular nephew, Dom António de Noronha, died in a sortie on land.
 One episode was relevant, as one fidalgo, Rui Dias, had been disobeying the governor's orders, sneaking out of his ship to meet with the women that Timoji had captured, who were locked in a cabin on the governor's own flagship.
 Upon learning of this blatant disobedience, Albuquerque ordered him to be immediately hanged.
 With the noose around his neck, mutiny sparked among the ranks of Portuguese fidalgos in the armada – who objected not so much to his execution but the fact that he was being hanged and not beheaded as befitted a fellow nobleman.
 Albuquerque was, however, resolute.
 Dias was hanged and several of the rebellious captains were arrested, though only for a few days.
+(Note: Albuquerque would later regret his harsh sentence of Rui Dias, and on his will directed 90 masses to be said for Rui Dias.)